Many of us sleep with our pets, but should we sleep with their fleas? - get rid of the little suckers!

 Getting rid of fleas in your bed - lets get started

-Wash all your bed linen in very hot water and detergent.
+Wash every bit of your pet's bedding very hot water and detergent.

 Dry all bed linen in a clothes dryer and set it at the highest temperature allowed in accordance with care label instructions.
 Above 90 degrees Centigrade is best if permissible.

 Dry your pets bedding in the same method as your own, when dry dust it with flea powder.

 Rewash and dry all your bed linen every 3 or 4 days to kill any newly adult hatched fleas which may have slipped the net.
 Continue to do this until you are on top of the flea infestation.

 Rewash and dry your pet's bedding every 3 or 4 days as well.